Rio de Janeiro: Ports

 In 2024, the Port of Rio de Janeiro handled 15.5 million tonnes of cargo, 11.8 million tonnes of which were containerized into 937,000 TEUs.
 In addition to container cargo, the port also handled 1.1 million tonnes of iron and steel products, 873,000 tonnes of petroleum products (not including crude oil), 444,000 tonnes of wheat, 370,000 tonnes of crude oil and 205,000 tonnes of motor vehicles.
-10.2 million tonnes of cargo were moved internationally, 5.2 million tonnes were moved via short-sea shipping and 0.075 tonnes were moved through inland navigation.
+10.2 million tonnes of cargo were moved internationally, 5.2 million tonnes were moved via short-sea shipping, and 0.075 million tonnes were moved through inland navigation.
 The Port of Rio de Janeiro also moved 327,000 passengers on 36 cruise ships making 107 calls during the 2024/25 cruise season.

 In addition to the Port of Rio de Janeiro, the city also has ten private port facilities, nine of which are on Guanabara Bay and one of which is on Sepetiba Bay.
 The Guanabara Bay port facilities collectively handled 16.6 million tonnes of petroleum products in 2024 and no other cargo.
 15.8 million tonnes of this cargo were shipped through the Ilha d'Água Terminal, which is owned by Transpetro and has a pipeline connected to REDUC (Duque de Caxias Refinery).
 14 million tonnes of cargo were moved through short-sea shipping and 2.6 million tonnes were moved internationally.
 The port on Sepetiba Bay, which is owned by Ternium, moved 7.3 million tonnes of cargo in 2024 to support its steel mill in Santa Cruz, almost all of it internationally.
 This port moved 3.2 million tonnes of iron and steel, 2.4 million tonnes of coal, 0.8 million tonnes of limestone, 0.4 million tonnes of mineral oils, 0.4 million tonnes of iron ore and 0.2 million tonnes of petroleum coke in 2024.